-In late August last year, I needed to hire a babysitter quickly, so that I could start some work I had fallen behind on.
+In late August last year, I needed to quickly hire a babysitter to start some work I had fallen behind on.
 I also needed some personal time and self-care.
-In the past, I had hired some wonderful babysitters who worked for us diligently and did a fantastic job.
-But those gals had gone off to college, or gotten work full-time and were no longer available.
+I had hired some wonderful babysitters who worked for us diligently and did a fantastic job in the past.
+But those gals had gone off to college or gotten work full-time and were no longer available.
 So when I found myself in sudden need of childcare, I rushed the process.
 Instead of taking the time to select someone excellent to care for my babies, I settled for a mediocre choice.
-Although there were several red flags about this particular young woman I should have paid attention to, at the time I was desperate.
+Although there were several red flags about this particular young woman, at the time, I was desperate.
 I ignored them.

-Thankfully the results were not disastrous, but all the same I wish I had chosen someone differently to watch my precious children those several weeks.
+Thankfully the results were not disastrous, but all the same, I wish I had chosen someone differently to watch my precious children those several weeks.
 When I finally let her go after dealing with a roller-coaster personality, she asked if I could give her a good recommendation.
-I shouldn’t have been surprised by her audacity to ask for a positive recommendation when I had just let her go and had explained my disappointment, but I was dumbfounded.
-I had politely fired her and she still wanted a reference?
+I was dumbfounded.
+I shouldn’t have been surprised by her audacity to ask for a positive recommendation when I had just let her go and explained my disappointment.
+I had politely fired her, and she still wanted a reference.
 Kindly, I said: “No.”

 Red Flags It’s Not the Right Babysitter

 Red Flag #1: My intuition said, “don’t hire this person.”

 This person was simply sub-par for the job.
 But I hired her anyway.

 Lesson Learned: always, always trust and follow your intuition.

 Red Flag #2: She didn’t have reliable references.